Family Business Succession Planning - Tips for Success

 If the business will be carried on by relatives then it is important to have a family business succession plan in place to manage these issues, setting up a smooth transition between you and the future owners of your business.
 With family businesses, succession planning can be especially complicated because of the relationships and emotions involved - and because most people are not that comfortable discussing topics such as aging, death, and their financial affairs.

 Perhaps this is why more than 70 percent of family-owned businesses do not survive the transition from founder to second generation.
-In most cases, the "killer" is taxes or family discord, both issues that a good family business succession plan will cover.
+In most cases, the "killer" is taxes or family discord, both issues that good family business succession planning will cover.

 Management, Ownership, and Taxes

-Think of business succession planning as broken into three main issues; management, ownership, and taxes.
+Once you've sorted out the structure of your family business and turned it into a corporation if you need to, think of family business succession planning as broken into three main issues; management, ownership, and taxes.

 It's important to realize that management and ownership are not necessarily one and the same.
 You may decide, for instance, to transfer management of your business to just one of your children but transfer equal shares of business ownership to all your children, whether they're actively involved in operating the business or not.

 The taxes component of succession planning looks at the minimization of taxes upon death.
 There are asset transfer tax strategies that will help you do this, such as freezing the value of your interest in the company while you transfer ownership to your children.

 By reorganizing your corporation to exchange your common shares in the business for preferred shares with a fixed value equal to the common-share value, you can pass all future capital appreciation and income tax liability on that future appreciation to your children while you retain control, and access to the current value of the business, in effect freezing the corporation.

 For many family businesses, family is the primary emphasis of succession planning.
 Whether you're thinking about the future management of your business, how ownership is going to be passed along, or taxes, you won't be able to help thinking about how your decisions will affect your family.